-The purpose of a comprehensive conservation plan (CCP) is to specify a management direction for the refuge for the next 15 years.
-The goals, objectives, and strategies for improving refuge conditions—including the types of habitat we will provide, partnership opportunities and management actions needed to achieve desired conditions – are described in the CCP.
+The purpose of a comprehensive conservation plan (CCP) is to guide refuge management over the next 15 years.
+The plan includes goals, objectives, and strategies for refuge programs, and details the combination of actions we will implement to protect species, manage habitats, and support compatible, public recreational and other uses.

 Latest News in Developing the CCP

 Final Plan Released on Friday, October 30, 2015 for Public Review Through December 7, 2015

 The U.S. Fish and Wildlife Service (USFWS) has completed a final comprehensive conservation plan (CCP) and environmental impact statement (EIS) for Monomoy National Wildlife Refuge (NWR).
 The 15-year management plan will guide refuge practices to achieve our wildlife conservation mission, protect wilderness resources, and to support compatible public uses on the refuge.
 The Federal Register published availability of the plan on Friday, October 30, 2015.
 This announcement indicated a review period through November 29, 2015; however, the review period has been extended one additional week until December 7, 2015.
 This extension would allow the Service's review period to coincide with the Environmental Protection Agency's published review period for the final EIS (required for all government EIS documents) which closes on December 7, 2015.